 Abbott House provides comprehensive and caring services for abused, neglected and abandoned children and their families, and for developmentally disabled children and adults.

 Donate to Abbott House today.
 Tax-deductible contributions can be made by clicking the “Donate Now” button, by phone (914-591-7300 x3056), or by check (payable to Abbott House, mail to 100 North Broadway, Irvington, NY 10533).

-Watch our new video.
-Shown for the first time at our recent celebration, The Dignity of Family Life Award Dinner / 50th Anniversary Gala, this inspirational video celebrates the heritage, present programs and services, and the ongoing spirit that is the Abbott House family.
+Watch our anniversary video.
+Shown for the first time at The Dignity of Family Life Award Dinner / 50th Anniversary Gala, this inspirational video celebrates the heritage, present programs and services, and the ongoing spirit that is the Abbott House family.
 Click here

 Rebecca Borden, J.D., Vice President and Associate General Counsel of CBS Corporation, was unanimously elected to membership of the Irvington-based Abbott House Board of Directors at the most recent Board Meeting.
 Ms. Borden, of Manhattan, has served in her current position with CBS since 2005.

 Sam Welch, TeenWorks volunteer and senior at Hackley School, is headed to Cornell University this fall.
 Sam has been an active volunteer at Abbott House throughout his high school years.
 Sam spearheaded our back-to school drive for the last three years, filling and delivering 70 backpacks filled with school supplies for Abbott kids in the fall.